quartzite

 How quartzite is formed

-Quartzite is a naturally occurring metamorphic rock that is formed from sandstone under intense heat and pressure.
-It is formed from sandstone in the Earth's crust when the latter is exposed to extreme heat and pressure, usually related to tectonic compression.
+Quartzite is a naturally occurring metamorphic rock.
+It is formed from sandstone under intense heat and pressure deep in the Earth's crust.
+Extreme heat and pressure usually occur because of tectonic compression.
 Given these conditions, the grains of sandstone fuse together to form a new rock that is extremely hard.
-Sandstone totally changes its color and appearance.
+When transforming into quartzite, sandstone totally changes its color and appearance.
 This transformation is called metamorphosis, and the resulting rock type is called metamorphic.

 translucent quartzite slab